 Travelling solo as a black woman is still a topic that raises eyebrows.
 Is it safe?
 Lonely?
 What about racism?
-All question I have asked before I took my first solo trip and they often stemmed from misconceptions I had.
+All question I asked before I took my first solo trip and they often stemmed from misconceptions I had.
 For black women, the fear of sticking out, being fetishised or being racially abused makes travelling solo a very daunting thought.
 Growing up, we’re taught that the world is dangerous, especially for a woman as we are viewed as more “vulnerable”.
 BUT travelling solo as a black woman can actually transform and empower you!

 Pelumi of Black Kintsugi

-Pelumi is a two-something solo traveller doing a PhD in cancer research and human genetics in London (so cool!).
+Pelumi is a twenty-something solo traveller doing a PhD in cancer research and human genetics in London (so cool!).
 She’s passionate about travel and been to over 50 countries already, doing majority of them solo with no plans on stopping.
 On her blog, BlackKintsugi.com and Instagram (@black.kintsugi), Pelumi shares great travel tips, beautiful stories and just joy to all her followers.
 Kintsugi is a Japanese term that means to mend with gold, and she feels like travelling is the Kintsugi of life, it’s how we are able to mend and connect and have shared experiences.
 She loves educating people on how they can travel as well and shares how travelling can be easy, safe and doable.
 Let’s get into Pelumi’s story.

 1. Tell us about your first solo trip.
 Where did you go and how was the experience?